cassmastern/lers-sandbox/docs/sec_ehealth/sec_deepdive/eh-dd-01-foundations/deepdive-overview-fhir-resources.md

 ## Next Steps

+This completes the Foundations section.
+We covered:

+- ✅ what *SMART*, *FHIR*, and *SMART-on-FHIR* are
+- ✅ the framework's architecture
+- ✅ what FHIR *resources* are

-Now that you understand the core resources, let's explore how they use standardized data types and coding systems to ensure semantic interoperability.
+Now, let's explore how FHIR resources use standardized data types and *coding systems* to ensure semantic interoperability.